Possibility theory: Possibility theory as an imprecise probability theory

 There is an extensive formal correspondence between probability and possibility theories, where the addition operator corresponds to the maximum operator.

-A possibility measure can be seen as a consonant plausibility measure in Dempster–Shafer theory of evidence.
+A possibility measure can be seen as a consonant plausibility measure in the Dempster–Shafer theory of evidence.
 The operators of possibility theory can be seen as a hyper-cautious version of the operators of the transferable belief model, a modern development of the theory of evidence.